Minecraft Survival Mode and It's Future

 Reduction of Accomplishments[2]

 This translates into real life as well.
 Growing a garden or excercising are perfect examples as they touch upon all 4 parts of the power process. (goal, effort, attainment and autonomy) The accomplishment of your goals allows you sustained joy.
-In Canada (the land of fully automated luxury gay space communism), most essentials are provided to you by the government: slashing down the Power Process.
-(Ted explains the consequences of this) Unfortunatley, unlike Minecraft, you can't create a new world in real life.
+In first world countries, essentials are usually provided to you by the government: slashing at the Power Process.
+Therefore, seeking out difficult or time-consuming things is good for you, because unfortunatley, unlike Minecraft, you can't create a new world in real life.

 Simple Solution

-I like playing on servers with my friends because my ez cheat code for creative mode doesn't work on servers.
+My easy cheat code for creative mode doesn't work on servers, and I've found that multiplayer can offer a more fun experience.
 Often though, I just want to work on my own stuff.
 My solution to this is Minecraft's hardcore mode.
 Within hardcore mode, you don't respawn and only have one life (woah! just like real life 😲).
 Locked in hard mode, there is increased challenge (increasing the effort of the power process) This then gives me the chance to try new things when I inevitably die.
 Lately, I have started playing in hardcore mode and have made a different style of house each time.
 The only other solution is willpower, just knowing that I gotta just not cheat I guess.

-2. I think that youtube videos where thousands of hours are spent building massive detailed villages and monoliths in Minecraft survival mode does a disservice to the achievements of individual gamers who can never devote that much time to a block game.
+1. I think that youtube videos where thousands of hours are spent building "megabases" or other monolithic creations in Minecraft survival mode does a disservice to the achievements of individual people.
+I elaborate on this a bit here.